chitin-io/web/spec/v1/index.md

 requirements.
 The layers are independent: a stream of Messages of the same type can be sent with just Frames, without Envelopes.

-Every Message does know its size, but only after reading its Fields, whereas a Frame knows its size up front.
+Every Message does know its length, but only after reading its Fields, whereas a Frame knows its length up front.
 If messages are consumed fully and sequentially, Frames may be unnecessary.
 Similarly, when consuming data fully, if unknown Messages in an Envelope are a fatal error, sequences of Envelopes do not necessarily need Frames.
-Recommendation: If the data size is unknown (a stream), always use Frames, but write Chitin encoding/decoding libraries without such assumptions.
+Recommendation: If the data length is unknown (a stream), always use Frames, but write Chitin encoding/decoding libraries without such assumptions.